Home/Expense Tracker for Students

 Student money usually gets messy halfway through the month.

-Student expense example
+Student month example

 Why that helps